AM505/1000WordsSite/README.md

 ![alt text](/documentation/features/home_page.png)

-The home page provides a few paragraphs on the motivation for the project and a short expaination on how to play the game.
+The home page provides a few paragraphs on the motivation for the project and a short expatiation on how to play the game.
 It also has a form for the user to choose the language they want the game in.
 * Project motivations and short introduction on how to play
 * Language select
 * Submit button